talkygram/talkygram/README.md

 ### Hi there 👋

+Talkygram is an open-source social media platform that is currently being developed.
+Stay tuned for more!

 <!--
 **talkygram/talkygram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.